osrf-migration/huro-cup-spring-school-2015-wiki/Home.md

-FIRA ROS / Gazebo Spring School 2015
+HuroCup ROS / Gazebo Spring School 2015
 =

 Welcome!
 This is the landing page for the ROS /Gazebo Spring School 2015 for the International Competition on Intelligent Humanoid Robotics in Kaohsiung, Taiwan.